Expl0dingCat/Ame/README.md

 **Open-Source**: Ame will be entirely open-source.
 This allows for knowledge sharing and the continuous improvement of Ame while contributing to the open-source community and democratizing ML research in the process.

 **Locally Run and Privacy-Focused**: Ame prioritizes user privacy and data control by operating entirely on the user's local machine.
-By keeping the execution local, Ame eliminates the need to rely on external servers for processing user queries, ensuring that personal information remains secure and confidential.

 **Long-term Memory**: Ame utilizes a vector database that optimizes memory storage and retrieval, enabling Ame to access data that goes beyond the context limit of her model.